trueagi-io/hyperon-pln/metta/subtyping/README.md

 ## Conclusion

-From that experiment we can conclude:
+From that experiment we can conclude the following:

-1. Subtyping is possible with MeTTa
+1. Subtyping is possible with MeTTa.
-2. Explicit coercion allows to treat programs (in that case coercion functions) on the same level as proofs, in a Curry-Howard correspondance style.
+2. Explicit coercion allows to treat programs (in that case coercion functions) on the same level as proofs, in a Curry-Howard correspondence fashion.
-3. Implicit coercion has the adventage of not requiring a coercion function, but does not treat functions on the same level as proofs.
+3. Implicit coercion has the advantage of not requiring a coercion function, but does not treat functions on the same level as proofs.